-The Grain Fields is a creative non-fiction about a young writer who travels to Europe to uncover and write his grandfather’s story from the Second World War.
+The Grain Fields is a “well-paced, complex and layered,” story about a young writer who travels to Europe to uncover and write his grandfather’s story from the Second World War.

 “I couldn’t put this book down.
 It was really good.
 Multi-layered, complex, honest.
 Better than Eat, Pray, Love.”